 Unfortunately, these competing insurance policies may try to avoid responsibility for your claim.
 An experienced Las Vegas Lyft accident attorney can help you navigate the claims process and protect your rights.

 CLAIMS FOR INJURED LYFT DRIVERS

 Lyft drivers are independent contractors and they do not receive workers’ comp in Nevada.
-However, injured rideshare drivers are still protected by insurance coverage.
 First, if another driver is at-fault for the accident, his or her insurance is typically responsible for covering your losses.